ma-akad/fifa98edit/README.md

     pip3 install fifa98edit

-If you wish to upgrade to a new version, run:
+If you wish to update to a new version, run:

-    pip3 install --upgrad fifa98edit
+    pip3 install --upgrade fifa98edit

 ## Use